Who we are

 Story

-CADRI was launched in June 2007 at the Global Platform for Disaster Risk Reduction by three like-minded agencies (OCHA, UNDP and UNISDR) to advance knowledge and good practices and implement a more coherent approach to capacity development across the humanitarian and development realms.
+CADRI was launched in June 2007 at the Global Platform for Disaster Risk Reduction by three like-minded agenciesOCHA, UNDP and UNISDR(now UNDRR).
+Their shared vision was to strengthen knowledge and promote good practices in disaster risk reduction through a more coherent and coordinated approach to capacity development across the humanitarian development sectors.